Recipes ยป Baked Chicken Parmesan Meatball Recipe

 • In a medium bowl, combine ground chicken, bread crumbs, pecorino romano cheese, egg, garlic powder, salt, pepper, and Italian seasoning.

-• Roll chicken mixture into 1-1/2″ meatballs and put on prepared pan.
-(I used a 1-1/2 Tbl scoop)
+• Roll chicken mixture into 1½-inch meatballs and put them on a prepared baking sheet.
+(I used a 1-1/2 Tbl scoop).
+You can roll them larger if serving as a sandwich.

 • Bake for 20 minutes or until the register an internal temperature of 165°F.